hackin123/ashmichheda.github.io/_pages/projects.md

 **IDE**: Notepad ++ <br/>

 ## [Twitter Bot](https://github.com/ashmichheda/twitter-bot)
-My Twitter bot responds to tweets mentioning my account name with the hashtag #helloworld with the text "#helloWorld back to you!".
-Created this app using the Twitter Developers account to explore the various Twitter APIs and its uses.
+My bot responds to tweets mentioning my account with the questions like 'How are you?' or 'All good?' with the text "I am good!".
+Created this app with the Twitter Developers account to explore the various Twitter APIs and its uses.
 **Keywords**: Bot, Twitter APIs, <br/>
 **Project Timeline**: June 2019 - Current <br/>
 **Technologies**: Python <br/>